-First created in 2000, Serial ATA (SATA) is a computer bus interface that connects host bus adapters to mass storage devices such as hard disk drives, optical drives, and solid-state drives.
-Serial ATA succeeded the earlier Parallel ATA standard to become the predominant interface for storage devices.
+First created in 2000, SATA is a computer bus interface that connects host bus adapters to mass storage devices such as hard disk drives, optical drives, and solid-state drives.
+SATA succeeded the earlier PATA standard to become the predominant interface for storage devices.
 Following is a comparison between SATA vs mSATA products.

-On the other hand, The SATA International Organization (SATA-IO) first developed the mSATA nine years later, in 2009.
-The mSATA or Mini-Serial ATA is a version of the SATA interface for solid state drives (SSDs) in mobile devices.
+On the other hand, The SATA International Organization (SATA-IO) first developed the mSATA SSD nine years later, in 2009.
+The Industrial mSATA SSD is a version of the SATA interface for SSDs in mobile devices.
 It comes with a smaller form factor than a standard SSD and is designed for use with portable, power-constrained devices such as laptops, tablets and netbooks, used like a hard disk drive in a processor.
-It’s also noteworthy that the host system must have a specific connector for the mSATA drive to be inserted.
+It’s also noteworthy that the host system must have a specific connector for the Industrial mSATA SSD to be inserted.
 As with other flash storage devices, the mSATA can be used to store operating systems, applications and other data.

 SATA vs mSATA Specifications

 There’s a Serial ATA International Organization (SATA-IO) that provides specifications for all SATA and mSATA designs.
 Both SATA vs mSATA have to transfer data between the storage device and the host device, for which they use the same command, the Advanced Technology Attachment or ATA.
 Therefore, a SATA interface is similar to how mSATA acts within a device.
 Likewise, other specifications for SATA and mSATA are also similar, because SATA-IO issues common specifications to be followed by all manufacturers.

 Following are some of the specifications of Flexxon SATA vs mSATA products.

 |Flexxon’s SATA III

 |SATA Half Slim

 |SLC, MLC, pSLC, 3D TLC, 3D pSLC